LGBTQ Substance Abuse Treatment

 Overdoses are by far most commonly suffered by transgender individuals.
 Is there a correlation between this statistic and the increased rates of discrimination and violent attacks against them?

-LGBT: The Rehab Life
+LGBTQ: The Rehab Life

-According to SAMHSA, the only LGBT group that’s more willing to enter rehab than the straight population is lesbians.
+According to SAMHSA, the only LGBTQ group that’s more willing to enter rehab than the straight population is lesbians.
 Bisexual, transgender, and gays are less likely to ask for help.
 It’s not yet been determined if this is because of the fear of stigmas, different behaviors, or the types of drugs abused by each of these groups.

-Regardless, successful rehab programs will not reach the LGBT community if they don’t understand the unique variables that surround addiction in the community.
+Regardless, successful rehab programs will not reach the LGBTQ community if they don’t understand the unique variables that surround addiction in the community.
 In my personal experience, the most successful rehabilitation programs are those which affirm the gay lifestyle rather than those which tolerate it.

 Let’s Find The Right Rehab For You